Security, Release Notes, Features

 February 24, 2018

-Why we modified the way you manage Access Permissions
+Why we Modified the Way you Manage Access Permissions

 It is often a shared and collaborative effort, in which several companies participate.
 So we looked for the best possible way to support such an approach and we redesigned the way you manage your account and the authorisations that go along with it.
 It is now easier than ever to add new users and your project is less prone to errors because you have a better overview of all access permissions granted.